simdjson/simdjson/doc/implementation-selection.md

 * haswell: AVX2 (2013 Intel Haswell or later)
 * westmere: SSE4.2 (2010 Westmere or later).
 * arm64: 64-bit ARMv8-A NEON
 * ppc64: 64-bit POWER8 and POWER9 with VSX and ALTIVEC extensions.
 Both big endian and little endian are implemented, depends on the compiler you are using.
+Users are advised that the library is not tested on big-endian systems.
 * fallback: A generic implementation that runs on any 64-bit processor.

 In many cases, you don't know where your compiled binary is going to run, so simdjson automatically